Read the Affordable Housing Study report

 Affordable housing is when housing costs – rent or mortgage, and utilities – do not exceed 30% of household income.
 Based on this definition, affordable housing includes housing for moderate-income households whose wages simply have not kept up with housing costs, and “low-income housing” or “subsidized housing”, which refer to units that target households below a certain income level.

-Advocacy Updates:
+Advocacy News:

 - Read the article in the Union Bulletin about Ruth Ann, a senior struggling with housing costs in Walla Walla Valley